mathworks/matlab-azure-devops-extension/overview.md

 ### Run MATLAB Build
 Use the **Run MATLAB Build** task to run a build using the MATLAB build tool.
 Starting in R2022b, you can use this task to run the MATLAB build tasks specified in a file named `buildfile.m` in the root of your repository.

-Specify the task in your pipeline YAML using the `RunMATLABBuild` key.
+Specify the task in your pipeline YAML as `RunMATLABBuild@1`.
 The task accepts optional arguments.

 Argument                  | Description
 ------------------------- | ---------------